whosonfirst/wof-cli/edit/README.md

 	/usr/local/data/whosonfirst/whosonfirst-data-admin-us/data/102/527/513/102527513.geojson
 ```

+_As of this writing only local PMTiles databases are supported.
+It is not possible to specify a PMTiles database hosted in an S3 bucket, or equivalent "cloud" storage, but that functionality will likely be added in time._

 ![](docs/wof-cli-edit-protomaps-api.png)

-Or to use the [Protomaps API](https://protomaps.com/api).
+To use the [Protomaps API](https://protomaps.com/api) you would set the `-map-tile-uri` flag to be "api://{PROTOMAPS_API_KEY}".
 For example:

 ```
 $> ./bin/wof edit \